Tracing Generative AI in Digital Art: A Longitudinal Study of Chinese Painters' Attitudes, Practices, and Identity Negotiation: INTRODUCTION

 Existing research has begun to explore this space along three main lines: artists’ attitudes toward AI \cite{sikorski2025attitudes, johnston2024understanding, inie2023designing, park2024we}, modes of human–AI collaboration \cite{rezwana2025human, he2023exploring, schecter2025role, xie2025embodied}, and risks related to authorship, credit, and creative labor \cite{kyi2025governance, knight2024impact}.
 These studies highlight a duality in artists’ views: AI is celebrated as an “engine of inspiration,” capable of fostering divergent ideas and improving efficiency, yet also feared as a threat that may erode professional identity and diminish creative value.
 However, most prior work relies on cross-sectional surveys or short-term experiments \cite{lu2025designing, he2023exploring, ma2024drawing, lawton2023tool}, offering only static snapshots of a rapidly evolving phenomenon.
 Such approaches cannot capture how attitudes unfold over time, how collaboration practices shift, or how ethical concerns and value frameworks are reshaped as AI becomes more deeply embedded in creative ecosystems.

+We focus on \textit{digital painters}—artists who primarily work with digital media such as illustration, concept design, and game or animation art—because they represent one of the creative communities most directly affected by generative AI.
 To address this gap, we conducted a five-year longitudinal mixed-methods study (2021–2025) that followed 17 Chinese digital painters through annual surveys and in-depth interviews.
 By combining quantitative trend analysis with rich qualitative narratives, we captured both shifts in attitudes and the lived stories of how creators negotiated practice and identity.
 This approach moves beyond the limits of short-term studies, allowing us to examine how relationships with generative AI are continually reconstructed across different stages, social contexts, and professional positions.

 Our findings reveal a dynamic trajectory in artists’ responses to generative AI.
 Quantitative results show a progression from initial resistance and defensiveness, to pragmatic acceptance, and eventually to reflective reconsideration and identity reconstruction.
 Qualitative analysis further uncovers the lateral forces shaping this arc: peer influence often drove “reluctant adoption,” while emotions shifted from curiosity to anxiety, from excitement to fatigue, and finally toward more measured reflection.
 Throughout this trajectory, ethical concerns—particularly around copyright, authorship, and the precarity of creative labor—remained consistently salient and grew more pronounced as AI tools became widespread.

 This study makes three contributions to HCI.
 (1) It provides a rare five-year longitudinal dataset that traces the evolving relationship between creators and generative AI, complementing prior cross-sectional work with a temporal perspective.
 (2) It advances a theoretical lens that frames technology adoption as an ongoing negotiation of identity and values rather than a simple binary of acceptance or rejection.
 (3) It offers design implications for future creative AI systems: emphasizing user control and transparency, supporting diverse modes of collaboration, and preserving the creative potential of failure and serendipity.
 Together, these contributions deepen our understanding of how generative AI reshapes creative practice and point toward systems that respect and sustain human creativity.